One of the first conversations my husband and I had when we got engaged was the money talk.

 We figured out exactly how much debt we had

-The very first step we had to take in order to make a plan to pay off our debt was to first figure out how much debt we actually had.
+The very first step we had to take in order to make a plan to pay off our debt was first to figure out how much debt we actually had.

 Prior to getting married, we had talked about roughly how much we had, but starting this project was the first time we really put it all down in one place.